rajjitlai/BCA-3rd-SEM-C-Programs/Readme.md

 ## P5. (ii) Program to implement bubble sort using options for ascending or descending [Bubble Option](./practical-codes/bubbleOption.c)

+## P6.
+Program to implement insertion sort [Insertion Sort](./class-codes/insertionSort.c)

+## P7.
+Program to find the number of occurrence of an element X inside an array A[N] [Check Occurrence](./practical-codes/checkoccurance.c)

+## P8.
+Program to implement Diagonal Matrix in one-dimensional array [Diagonal Matrix in 1D](./practical-codes/onediDiaMat.c)

+## P9.
+Program to implement Lower Triangular Matrix in one-dimensional array [Lower Triangular Matrix in 1D](./practical-codes/onediLoTrMat.c)

 _________________________________________________________________________

 ### Class Codes